NeneWang/learn-programming/misc/first-class.md

 - What is your name?
 - If you could only use one word to represent yourself, what word would that be?
   (Optional: say why)
 - Also why are you here?
-(Or  what would you like to learn fromm)
+(Or  what would you like to learn from this class)